gregswindle/enum-nom-nommer/docs/readme.md

 ## 2. [Maintainer Guide](maintainer-guide/README.md)

-How to maintain **enum-factory** product development and delivery with voluntary contributions.
+How to maintain **enum-nom-nommer** product development and delivery with voluntary contributions.